nikotsunami/osce/README.md

     should be deactivated.
   * There is a null entry in the Semester dropdown
 - SP Assignment / Selection (RoleAssignmentPlace):
+  * First name and name are in the wrong order
+- Schedule:
+  * An examiner can be assigned to different stations at the same time!
+- DMZ Sync:
+  * Error messages don't seem to be displayed properly
+- IndividualSchedulesView:
+  * Color names are not rendered

 Suggested Features / Improvements
 ---------------------------------
+- General Deployment:
+  * Folders (e.g. for image upload) should be dynamically configured instead of having these statically defined.
+At least the root directory should be configurable to some extent; currently it is fixed at /usr/oscemanager which is problematic when running multiple instances on one server.
 - General UI:
   * Lots of views are pretty ugly; especially these grey borders.
+  * Lots of ValueListBox objects have null values.
+It would be nice if they didn't. (e.g. Academic year dropdown)
   * An icon class that helps getting rid of the ugly OsMaConstant-hack.
   * If tables (or other views) are empty because there is no data in the database, there should be no loading gifs displayed.